-For more information,, there are some very good outlines on the pros and cons of Sqlite here.
+For more information, there are some very good outlines on the pros and cons of Sqlite inside the official documentation.

 The sqlite3 module is part of the standard Python library, so on a standard Ubuntu installation or any system with Python installed, no further installation is strictly necessary.
 To install the Sqlite command line interface on Ubuntu, use these commands: